WennderSantos/wenndersantos.github.io/_posts/2017-09-02-some-steps-for-a-happy-tfs-migration.md

 introduction: "This is a live documentation, please help us with your experience in the comments"
 ---

-After some tfs migrations you become more confident in various aspects, but there are people passing for things that you passible already passed in the past.
-Let's learn and help my friends.
+After some tfs migrations, you become more confident in various aspects.
+There are people passing for things that you probably already passed in the past.
+So, why not help those people?

-The object of this post is to become a live doc that will always receiving updates and fixes.
-If you want to help, plese fell free to comment and I can update the content or much better: send a pull request to the post, I would apreciate that.
+The main goal of this post is to become a live doc and receive updates and fixes.
+If you want to help, please feel free let comments.
+I will update the content of the post using your comments.
+Or much better: send a pull request to the post, I would appreciate that.

 ## After the migration, let's see what we broke with some basic tests.
 You didn't think that everything would be perfect, did you?
 Oh, poor padawan, soryy about that.

+## Tips and tricks

+  * TFS Updates are cumulative.
+For example, imagine the scenario where you have a TFS 2017 with update 1.
+The TFS 2017 update 3 will come with all the feature of update 2 and, of course, with all the features of update 3.

 # Stay in touch, this post is being written